Social Media Analytics: Measuring Success and Refining Your Strategy

 Source: Unsplash

-Take, for instance, you sell subscription boxes and you create a social media ad for it.
-Your ad will likely attract people who are looking for subscription boxes.
+For instance, if you sell subscription boxes and create a social media ad for them, your ad will likely attract people who are looking for subscription boxes.

 4. Calculate your follower growth